-During your initial consultation you will meet with our insurance coordinator and/or financial counselor to go over the details of your specific treatment costs and any infertility insurance benefits.
+During your initial consultation*, you will meet with our financial counselor to go over the details of your specific treatment costs and any infertility insurance benefits.
 It is recommended that you check with your insurance company before your consultation appointment to give you a better understanding of your infertility health care benefit.
-Our insurance coordinator or business manager can then review your benefits with you on your visit.
+Our financial counselor can then review your benefits with you on your visit.

 Costs for most treatments, including in vitro fertilization (IVF) often vary and are based on your specific diagnosis and treatment plan.

 Payment for services is requested at the time the service is provided.
-MasterCard, Visa, Discover, American Express, and Pulsecard are accepted.
+We accept most major credit cards and most major insurance providers and programs.
 We will help with filing any charges to your insurance company for those procedures covered by your policy.

 |||In-Vitro Fertilization (IVF)|